splurf/simple-home-dir/README.md

 ```
 There's also the `expand_tilde` feature (disabled by default) which can *expand* upon the tilde from a given path.

-## Compatibility
-This works on most operating systems.

 ### Credit
-The majority of the Windows portion of this has been noted from the [windows-sys](https://crates.io/crates/windows-sys) and [directories](https://crates.io/crates/directories) crates.
+> The majority of the Windows portion of this has been noted from the [windows-sys](https://crates.io/crates/windows-sys) and [directories](https://crates.io/crates/directories) crates.